-The New York Times chief classical music critic Anthony Tommasini has observed that the rigor of classical concerts prevents more people from going to the symphony.
-“That live classical music requires concertgoers to listen and focus, often for lengthy stretches, has long seemed off-putting to many potential aficionados,” he writes in a 2015 essay. (paywall) I’m suggesting actually showing up at live performances, as an exercise in focused listening.
-But even for newcomers who can’t tell the difference between Bach and Beethoven, there’s an argument for going to the symphony: A regimen of classical concert-going might be able to allay today’s sagging attention spans and flabby focus muscles.
+The New York Times chief classical music critic Anthony Tommasini has observed that the rigor of classical concerts prevents more people from going to the symphony. ”That live classical music requires concertgoers to listen and focus, often for lengthy stretches, has long seemed off-putting to many potential aficionados,” he writes in a 2015 essay. (paywall) But even for newcomers who can’t tell the difference between Bach and Beethoven, there’s an argument for going to the symphony: A regimen of classical concert-going might be able to allay today’s sagging attention spans and flabby focus muscles.

 Like going to the gym, sometimes getting ready to see a show can be a slog, especially on busy weeks.
 It’s tempting to think, “Should I spend these three hours finishing work instead?”
 “Can I stand to be without my phone for such a long stretch?”
 Sitting for 90 minutes for Mahler’s Third Symphony—considered the longest piece in classical repertoire—once made me sweat, aching to check my phone.

 I’m not talking about ambient classical music, which itself has been proven to have many benefits from reducing stress, helping students remain focused during lectures, and to improving visual attention for stroke victims.
 I’m suggesting a routine of actually showing up at live performances, as an exercise in focused listening and thought monogamy.